 Even when you’re with your partner.

-Can your relationship recover from this?
+Can your relationship Recover from an Emotional Affair?

 You’ve given this person your heart and closed off a part of yourself to your partner.